Beauty that supports modern Women

 Then I started noticing how my nails felt.

-They broke more easily.
+They broke more easily and

-They peeled.
+sometimes peeled.

 Sometimes they felt dry and tired, especially after removing polish.